appvia/terranetes/docs/terraform-controller/developer/configuration.md

       - name_of_key
 ```

-## Viewing the Changes
+## Viewing the changes

-As a Configuration transitions through it's plan, apply and destroy phases a job is created in the namespace, used to feedback the execution of the change.
-The jobs follow the naming format `[RESOURCE]-[GENERATION]-[plan|apply|destroy]`.
+As a Configuration transitions through its plan, apply and destroy phases, a job is created in the namespace, and used to feedback the execution of the change.
+The jobs follows the naming format `[RESOURCE]-[GENERATION]-[plan|apply|destroy]`.
 You can easily view the execution of a change by inspecting the pod's logs (`kubectl logs [POD]`).

-## Approving a Plan
+## Approving a plan

 By default, unless the `spec.enableAutoApproval` is set to true, all Configurations require a manual approval.
-This performed by toggling an annotation on the Configuration itself.
+You can do this by toggling an annotation on the Configuration itself.

 To approve the Configuration `bucket`: